Arleigh Burke

 Arleigh Albert Burke (October 19, 1901 – January 1, 1996) was an admiral of the United States Navy who distinguished himself during World War II and the Korean War, and who served as Chief of Naval Operations during the Eisenhower and Kennedy administrations.

-USS Arleigh Burke (DDG-51), the lead ship of its class of Aegis-equipped guided missile destroyers, was commissioned in Burke's honor in 1991.
+USS Arleigh Burke (DDG-51), the lead ship of her class of Aegis-equipped guided missile destroyers, was commissioned in Burke's honor in 1991.
 The honor of naming a US naval vessel after a living figure was only the fourth time it had been bestowed since 1861.

 Early life and naval career

 Burke was born in Boulder, Colorado, on October 19, 1901, to Oscar Burke and Clara Mokler.
 His grandfather, August Björkgren, was a Swedish immigrant to the US and changed his surname to 'Burke', a common Irish surname, to sound more 'American'.
 Due to the 1918 influenza outbreak, schools were closed in Boulder and he never graduated from high school.
 Burke won an alternate appointment to the United States Naval Academy given by his local congressman.
-During his time at the Academy, Burke was a member of 23rd Company.
-He graduated from the Academy in June 1923, and was commissioned as an ensign in the United States Navy.
+During his time at the academy, Burke was a member of 23rd Company.
+He graduated from the academy in June 1923, and was commissioned as an ensign in the United States Navy.
 He married Roberta Gorsuch (1899–1997) of Washington, D.C.

 Over the next 18 years, Burke served aboard battleships and destroyers, and earned a Master of Science degree in chemical engineering at the University of Michigan in 1931.
 When World War II came, he found himself, to his great disappointment, in a shore billet at the Naval Gun Factory in Washington, D.C.
 After persistent efforts on his part, in 1943 he received orders to join the fighting in the South Pacific.